MakeSchool-Tutorials/App-Store-Dataset-Tutorial/P01-Checking-Out-Our-Data/README.md

 - Jupyter Notebooks
 - Python 3.6+

-To get started, simply fork this repo and set up a local copy.
+To get started, simply fork this repo and set up a local copy!